 One major objective of TRIM is to reduce inconsistencies and unwarranted variability when banks use internal models to calculate their own funds requirements.

 TRIM also seeks to ensure consistent supervisory practices.
 As a result, the review should help to make sure that internal models are being used appropriately and consistently.
-The objectives of TRIM are therefore in line with two major goals of ECB Banking Supervision: to foster a sound and resilient banking system through proactive supervision and the use of best practices and to ensure that supervisory practices are applied consistently across the euro area.
+The objectives of TRIM are therefore in line with two major goals of ECB Banking Supervision: to foster a sound and resilient banking system through proactive supervision and the use of best practices and to ensure that supervisory practices are applied consistently across banks.

 Under the project, the ECB is currently checking Pillar 1 approved models at all directly supervised banks that use them.
 However, not all approved models at all banks are being checked and there are a few other exceptions, e.g. banks undergoing a merger or those which may no longer be subject to direct supervision.
 This means that about 65 banks fall within the scope of TRIM.

 The project covers credit, market and counterparty credit risk (operational risk has been excluded given the Basel Committee on Banking Supervision’s stance against using internal models for such risk).

 In December 2015 the ECB decided that it would carry out a targeted review of internal models.
 TRIM on-site investigations started in 2017, following initial preparatory work in 2016 to identify the underlying methodology and tools and the models to be reviewed.
 Further on-site investigations took place in 2018 and are continuing in 2019.
 It is expected that around 200 such investigations will be completed during the whole project.